samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Role Reversal

-During a chase, it’s possible for the pursuers to become the quarry.
-For example, characters chasing a thief through a marketplace might draw unwanted attention from other members of the thieves’ guild.
+During a chase, it's possible for the pursuers to become the quarry.
+For example, characters chasing a thief through a marketplace might draw unwanted attention from other members of the thieves' guild.
 As they pursue the fleeing thief, they must also evade the thieves pursuing them.
 Roll Initiative for the new arrivals, and run both chases simultaneously.
 Alternatively, the fleeing thief might run into his accomplices.
 The outnumbered characters might then flee with the thieves in pursuit.

 ### Mapping the Chase